 While we’ve laid out the general requirements you can expect throughout the United States; you must verify the specific requirements for a driver’s license in your state.
 It’s also important to note that you’ll be required to visit a particular office location in some states.

 Select your state from this list to find out more about what you’ll need to get a driver’s license as a non-U.S. citizen:

-Want the best defensive driving courses in Pueblo, CO?
-Top Picks: ABC Driver Training School, American Driving Academy & Motorcycle Training!
+Want the best defensive driving courses in Thornton, CO?
+Top Picks: Mile High Driver Training + the best CO Court approved online course!

 Want the best defensive driving courses in West Valley City, UT?
 We're looking too!
 Let us know who is the best in West Valley City.